North Vancouver Island Things to Do

 Are you looking for a great Vancouver Island road trip idea?
 Explore the less travelled roads of Vancouver Island North to experience scenic and culturally rich towns.

-Known locally as the Island Highway, Highway 19 is the main thoroughfare that connects the communities of Vancouver Island North with Nanaimo, plus many towns in between.
+Known locally as the Island Highway, Highway 19 is the main thoroughfare connecting the communities of Vancouver Island North with Nanaimo and many towns in between.

 The route from Nanaimo to Port Hardy (the furthest north you can drive on the Island) is approximately 390 km.